greg-nice/lairbnb/README.md

 # Summary

-Lairbnb is a single-page web application inspired by Airbnb built using Javascript utilizing React.js/Redux architecture with an Express backend.
+Lairbnb is a single-page web application inspired by Airbnb built using JavaScript utilizing React.js/Redux architecture with an Express backend.
 Lairbnb allows users to:

 - Create an account
 - Log in / Log out